27 Unmissable Things to Do in Oaxaca City Mexico – A Travel Guide

 Also, Oaxaca is famous for its Cafe Pluma.
 It is called that because it is grown in the region of Pluma Hidalgo.

-So, make sure you look for coffee shops that serve this type of coffee when you are there.
+So, look for coffee shops serving this type of coffee when you are there.

-As you may have noticed Oaxaca is a destination for foodies.
-There are so many typical dishes that you can find exclusively here, or at least the original version.
+As you may have noticed, Oaxaca is a destination for foodies.
+Many typical dishes—or at least the original versions—can be found exclusively here.
 One of them is the mole.

-There are 7 moles in Oaxaca and having them in one dish is not only a meal but education
+There are 7 moles in Oaxaca, and having them in one dish is not only a meal but also education.

 👉 Book one of the top-rated cooking classes + market tour with a local chef on this site.

-The cooking class I have taken usually includes drinks like coffee, hot chocolate, margaritas, mezcal shots, and more.
-Also, it usually includes learning to make mole as that is the most characteristic meal of Oaxaca.
+The cooking class I have taken includes drinks like coffee, hot chocolate, margaritas, mezcal shots, and more.
+Also, it usually includes learning to make mole, as that is the most characteristic meal of Oaxaca.

-If you are a vegan or a vegetarian they can cater to you.
+They can cater to you if you are a vegan or a vegetarian.
 The class is run by a family in their beautifully decorated home.

-So far we have mentioned 2 very important temples of Oaxaca City, the Cathedral and the Santo Domingo Temple, but we have not yet mentioned the one that is most dear to the local people.
+So far, we have mentioned 2 very important temples of Oaxaca City, the Cathedral and the Santo Domingo Temple, but we have yet to mention the one most dear to the local people.

-So, it is very important to make a stop there to make a deeper connection with the Oaxacans culture.
+So, it is very important to make a stop there to make a deeper connection with the Oaxacan culture.

 But, you don’t only stop there to learn or sightsee, you go to that area for this very important reason too: Ice Cream!

-Outside the basilica is a huge open area called Plaza de la Danza.
-A big chunk of the open space has been taken over by a great number of local craft ice cream stalls where you can find very interesting and creative flavors such as chapulin, mezcal, beso oaxaqueño, tuna, and more.
+Outside the basilica is a vast open area called Plaza de la Danza.
+Many local craft ice cream stalls have taken over a big chunk of the open space, where you can find exciting and creative flavors such as chapulin, mezcal, beso oaxaqueño, tuna, and more.

 Make sure you go try them all!